meiriv/sailsAngularApp/README.md

 ## a [Sails](http://sailsjs.org) + AngularJS application

 ### Introduction:
-This application is a base sails application (backend Web framework built on node.js) Integrated with angularJS (Frontend).
+This application is a base sails application (backend Web framework built on node.js) Integrated with angularJS (Frontend JS framework).
-The purpose is to have a quick start for any web application that will give all the development framewrok supported by sails OOB using grunt ( watch , minify , uglify , unify etc') + some basic layout that can be changed according to any given design or totally replaced but the concept is already there using angular different feature.
+The purpose is to have a quick start for any web application that will include all the development tools supported by sails OOB using grunt ( watch , minify , uglify , unify etc') + some basic layout that can be changed according to any given design or fully replaced but the concept is already there using angular different feature.

 ### How to start?
 #### Prerequisite for sails application is node.js so first make ure node is installed: